doctrine/mongodb-odm/docs/en/reference/indexes.rst

 Working with indexes in the MongoDB ODM is pretty straight forward.
 You can have multiple indexes, they can consist of multiple fields, they can be unique and you can give them an order.
-In this chapter we'll show you examples of indexes using annotations.
+In this chapter we'll show you examples of indexes using attributes.

 First here is an example where we put an index on a single
 property: